Understanding events at Liverpool 24 May 2012

 Although the actual accounts for the season just finished won’t come out for another 11 months, we can work out what the accounts will probably say.
 A number of facts are now know (UK Media payments, Merit awards, transfers, and the main current sponsorship deals).
-However, as with all projections it carries a heavy 'health warning'.

-All things being equal, Liverpool look as if they could just fail the FFP test in the first Monitoring Period with an aggregate loss for FFP purposes of around £42.7 (vs the permitted loss of £36m).
-This is pretty close and it perhaps wouldn't take much tweaking round the edges to get the club to pass the test.
+All things being equal, Liverpool look as if they could just fail the FFP test in first Monitoring Period with an aggregate loss for FFP purposes of around £42.7 vs the permitted loss of £36m).
+This is pretty close and it perhaps would take much tweaking round the edges to get the club to pass the test.
 Worringly, without additional revenue, they might even fail future Monitoring Periods (during 2012/12, 2013/14 and 2014/15 average losses need to under £8m a season vs the -£12.9 figure for 2012/13 show above).
-However the projection does assume the club doesn't make a profit from player sales next season so there is certainly some scope for the club.
+However the projection does assume the club doesn't make a profit from player sales next season so there is some scope for the club.
 If you aren't overly familiar with how the FFP rules work, please watch this 6 minute video.

 Perhaps, just as worrying as the FFP results, the club look set to repeat the circa £50m loss reported for the previous season.
 The club is impacted by a number of factors in the 2011/12 season